AkkilMG/String-Session/README.md

 This Will Help You In Getting The String Session in Two Unique Python Library Which Are Pyrogram And Telethon Library.
 The Session Will Be Sent To Your Accounts Saved Message.

-  If Any Issues Open An [Issues](https://github.com/HeimanPictures/String-Session/tree/Main/Issue)
+  If Any Issues Open An [Issues](https://github.com/HeimanPictures/String-Session/issues/new/choose) Or Contact Me Through My Support Group..

 ### Remember

 - Don't Ever Share Session Code With Others And Change Session Codes, if you have Shared.